isyuricunha/isyuricunha/docs/README.md

 ## Overview

 `isyuricunha` is a self-updating GitHub profile repository.
-A scheduled GitHub Actions job downloads a collection of quotes from Google Drive, picks one at random, and writes it into the profile `README.md`.
+A scheduled GitHub Actions job generates a quote of the week - primarily via the [Ella AI agent](https://github.com/isyuricunha/ella) (small model), with a fallback to random quotes from Google Drive.
+The quote is written into the profile `README.md`.
 On tag push (`v*.*.*`), a second job creates a GitHub release with auto-generated notes.

-The project is intentionally minimal: a single Python script plus a pinned `requirements.txt`.
-No build step, no server, no database.
-The only external dependency is `requests`, which pulls the quotes file from Google Drive.
+The project is intentionally minimal: a single Python script (`update_readme.py`, used as fallback) plus a pinned `requirements.txt`.
+The primary path uses Ella as a composite GitHub Action - no additional code in this repo.
+The only external dependency is `requests`, used by the fallback to pull the quotes file from Google Drive.

 ## Quick Facts